Xendns/Network-usage/README.md

 ## Preview
 ![Network Usage Preview](https://forum.pynoxi.com/assets/files/2025-10-08/1759945097-693439-image.png)

-**Network-Usage** is a lightweight, terminal-based network monitor for Linux VPS, powered by PyNoxi.
+**Network-Usage** is a lightweight, terminal-based network monitor for Linux VPS, powered by XenDns.
 It displays **real-time download/upload speeds**, **total data usage** in GB, and provides a **stylish live dashboard** with zero flicker.

 ---